ahiser24/Game-Drop/README.md

 * The new file is then sent through a Discord webhook directly to the Discord channel so users can instantly view the video.

 ## Prerequisites
 * FFMPEG - Install from ffmpeg.org or use the Installation file located in the installation directory's Bin folder.
-Ex: "C:\Users\USERNAME\AppData\Local\Game Drop\Bin\FFMPEG Installer.exe"
+Ex: ""%localappdata%\TekRexIT\Game Drop\Bin\FFMPEG Installer.exe"\FFMPEG Installer.exe"

 ## How To Use